Strilanc/Strilanc.github.io/_posts/2014-05-24-Cancel-Tokens-for-Java.markdown

 My implementation of cancel tokens in Java is [available on github](https://github.com/Strilanc/Java-Cancel-Tokens).
 The design follows the advice outlined in this post.

 As part of making sure I understood what happens when conditional cancellation is being cleaned up, I made diagrams of what happens.
-The diagrams show strong references as solid lines, weak references as dashed lines, garbage collection is shown by red Xs, "was triggered / invoked" is shown by placing stars, and manual removal is shown with blue Xs.
+The diagrams show strong references as solid lines, weak references as dashed lines, garbage collection as red Xs, "was triggered / invoked" as stars, and manual removal as blue Xs.
 Removed objects are also blurred out (which ended up not looking so great).

-The first diagram covers what happens when the condition token is cancelled before the trigger token settles.
+The first diagram covers what happens when the condition token is cancelled before the triggering token settles.
 The four nodes added by the conditional callback are removed, without running the callback:

 ![Condition cancelled](http://i.imgur.com/kAPu97r.gif)

-The next diagram covers what happens when the trigger token is cancelled before the condition token settles.
+The next diagram covers what happens when the triggering token is cancelled before the condition token settles.
 The callback is run, and by the end the four nodes associated with the conditional callback have been removed:

 ![Trigger cancelled](http://i.imgur.com/m1faEgw.gif)

 I also considered what happens when the tokens become immortal.
-The following diagram covers what happens when the trigger token is immortalized before the condition token settles.
+The following diagram covers what happens when the triggering token is immortalized before the condition token settles.
 As with the condition being cancelled first, the callback is not run and all four conditional-callback-related nodes end up removed:

 ![Trigger immortal](http://i.imgur.com/DSnduvF.gif)

-The final case, which I think is the most interesting, is what happens when the condition token is immortalized before the trigger token settles.
+The final case, which I think is the most interesting, is what happens when the condition token is immortalized before the triggering token settles.
 Now only three of the four nodes are removed, resulting in the callback being unconditional:

 ![Condition immortal](http://i.imgur.com/RyxrZ8x.gif)